 Visual presentation, the written word, and oral communication are all vital to public relations.
-A student majoring in advertising/public relations is thoroughly prepared in each of these channels.
+A student in the advertising/public relations concentration is thoroughly prepared in each of these channels.
 Students receive a broad base of business knowledge to provide skills necessary to be effective.